zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 description: How to deploy your models locally with BentoML
 ---

+BentoML is an open source framework for machine learning model serving. it can be used to serve to deploy models locally, in a cloud environment, or on a Kubernetes environment.

 The BentoML Model Deployer is one of the available flavors of the [Model Deployer](./model-deployers.md) stack component.
 Provided with the BentoML integration it can be used to deploy and manage [BentoML models](https://docs.bentoml.org/en/latest/concepts/model.html) or